exasol-labs/exasol-labs-community-edition/README.md

      - **Username:** `exasol`
      - **Password:** `exasol`

 ✅ That’s it!
 Within minutes, your Exasol Community Edition will be ready to use.
-Continue with the **Getting Started – First Login & Query** chapter described below.
+Continue with the **Getting Started – Running Queries in Exasol** chapter described below.
 💡 **Tip: If you want to stop the VM and the Exasol Database please always use the icon "Shutdown DB & Server" on the desktop to ensure a graceful stop of all components.**

 ---